 - Low in calories at 50 calories per 100 grams.

-- Rich in dietary fiber, antioxidants and carotenoid phytonutrients like lutein, zeaxanthin and betacryptoxanthin.
+- Rich in dietary fibre, antioxidants and carotenoid phytonutrients like lutein, zeaxanthin and betacryptoxanthin.

 - Rich in vitamin A and carotenes; provide 64% of daily requirement per 100 grams.